lingogogo/lingogogo/README.md

 - Machine learning: computer vision with CNN, and the basic operation concept with other machine learning methods.
 - Reinforcement Learning: Our laboratory course to apply in the control system.
 - Numerical method: My research of the controller gain about the BMI system.
+- Mechanical analysis: Using SolidWorks and Adam to analyze the system.
+- Linux: Getting the knowledge from the side project in university and course.

 #### Programming Language